 Just stop and think about this one for a minute.
 What are the odds of you picking out something your clients will both love, and not already have?
 Yeah sure, that end table is REALLY adorable, but what if your client thinks it’s cloying and cheesy?
 The same goes for pillows, ottomans, lamps, or anything else that won’t get hung on a wall.

 How to Figure Out What Gift Will Increase the Odds of Your Client Becoming Your Evangelist

-A five star Zillow review is great and all, but your goal as an agent is to build a referral network that will eventually eclipse your lead generation efforts.
+A 5-star Zillow review is great and all, but your goal as an agent is to build a referral network that will eventually eclipse your lead generation efforts.
 That means you need to really get to know your clients.

 Not easy of course, but very worthwhile and can even be fun.
 Here’s how to strategically figure out the best closing gift for your buyer or seller client.

 Okay, I know.
 You feel a little creepy snooping around on your client’s social media to figure out what gift they will respond to best.
 Don’t!
-First of all it’s 2019 and everyone from grandma’s to school teachers check people out on social media.
+First of all, it’s 2020 and everyone from grandmas to school teachers check people out on social media.
 Second, you client will be much happier if you get them something they actually want!

 Getting to know your clients personally is great and all, but remember the goal here is to figure out how well they will respond to a specific gift.
 For example, you might get your client talking about how nervous they are to move to your city.
 That means a gift of a unique local experience might be ideal to help them get acclimated and become part of the local community.

 From there you can drill down further and see what their hobbies and interests are to get even more specific with your gift.
 If you’re thinking of buying them a skydiving package, then it would help to know that they’re afraid of heights!

 Our Take on Great Real Estate Closing Gifts